apollo

 • Login

-DESIDUSTAT is a novel medication primarily used for treating Anemia associated with chronic kidney disease (CKD) in patients receiving Dialysis or Not.
+DESIDUSTAT is a novel medication primarily used for treating anaemia associated with chronic kidney disease (CKD) in patients receiving dialysis or not.
 Anaemia is a condition that arises when your blood produces fewer healthy red blood cells than usual.

 DESIDUSTAT contains Desidustat.
 It works by preventing the enzymatic degradation of HIF-1α by inhibiting the PHD enzymes.
 In consequence, the hematocrit rises, and haemoglobin concentrations increase.